 Chobe is home to Africa's largest elephant population.
 Every day, these magnificent pachyderms migrate from their foraging grounds in the Teak forests to the mighty Chobe to quench their thirst.
 A game drive in the early morning offers the best opportunities to spot some of the sheer big cats (and don't worry, you will get up without grumbling with so much natural beauty awaiting you), while an afternoon boat cruise is still one of the most serene ways to gaze at wildlife.
 Watch elephants romping and rolling in the water or hippos showing off their pink bellies.
+Besides drives and cruises, walking and biking (!) tours to the village are offered.
+Or, for the more adventurous, go on a walking safari in the nearby Lesoma valley or the surrounding forest reserves.
 To spot some impressive trees, venture out to Impalila Island and stand in awe before towering baobabs trees.